imsahil007/YoloV3-CustomData/README.md

 # [Part 2]

 Yolo v3 on Custom Dataset.
-Here, I am detecting detecting Pikachu(Pokemon character).
+Here, I am detecting Pikachu(Pokemon character).
 I generated the dataset myself.
 Steps for creating Dataset:
 * Web crawling using python.
 Use [this](https://github.com/scrapy/scrapy)
 * If you are lazy like me.
 You can use a chrome extension.
 [Here](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en).
 There are a lot of extensions like this.

 > Note: I was too lazy for doing this.
 So, I didn't filter out the images.
-My dataset contains all type of pikachu images.
+My dataset contains all type of Pikachu images.
 Even toys, stickers and the Detective Pikachu as well.
 Fortunately, it turned out to be a great model as it can detect Ryan Reynold's Pikachu as well.
 But don't be like me.
 Be smart!!

 ![Pokemon Gif](https://github.com/imsahil007/YoloV3-CustomData/raw/master/Custom%20Dataset/Sample%20Output/image3.gif)